-The problem, however, is that such a will may not accomplish your goals for your beneficiaries.
-We prefer to draft wills to cover all the various factual and legal situations that reasonably may be expected to arise.
+The problem, however, is that such a will may not accomplish your goals for your beneficiaries, while an estate planning lawyer can draft wills and trusts to cover all the various factual and legal situations that reasonably may be expected to arise.
 The alternative is to hope that, by coincidence, the will may fit the facts at your death.

-Accordingly, the will that we draft for you may be a lengthy document.
-The burden to you of reviewing and approving a long will may be a blessing to your family when they later find that you have anticipated and resolved what might have been cumbersome problems.
+Accordingly, the will that our estate planning lawyers draft for you may be a lengthy document.
+The burden to you of reviewing and approving a long will, however, may be a blessing to your family when they later find that you have anticipated and resolved what might have been cumbersome problems.

 Q. How will my estate be taxed at my death?

 A. Your estate may be subject to at least two taxes: the federal estate tax and the Massachusetts estate tax.
 In addition, if you own real estate (or tangible personal property) in another state or country there may be an additional estate tax due there.